PreClinical (Years 1 & 2)

 We are also available to any student who might be interested in pursuing dermatology as a career.
 Feel free to contact us with questions.

-VisualDx: Excellent library of dermatology images edited by physicians at UNC
+VisualDx: Excellent library of dermatology images

 DermIS: image atlases, differential diagnoses, case reports and additional information on almost all skin diseases